Van der Waals interaction in uniaxial anisotropic media: Summary

-Collective behavior of colloidal particles in anisotropic media is a fascinating and complex subject.
-This behavior is determined by the balance of surface alignment energy, bulk elastic energy, electrostatic forces, van der Waals forces, and thermal fluctuations.
-Given the technological importance of both liquid crystals and non-aqueous colloids it would be desirable to have a comprehensive theory of colloidal stability in liquid crystals of the same clarity as the classical theory of colloidal stability in isotropic fluids.~\cite{Verwey1999} Such a theory does not yet exist.
+Collective behaviour of colloidal particles in aniso\-tro\-pic media is a fascinating and complex subject.
+This behaviour is determined by the balance of surface alignment energy, bulk elastic energy, electrostatic forces, van der Waals forces, and thermal fluctuations.
+Given the technological importance of both liquid crystals and non-aqueous colloids it would be desirable to have a comprehensive theory of colloidal stability in liquid crystals of the same clarity as the classical theory of colloidal stability in isotropic fluids~\cite{Verwey1999}.
+In recent years, significant progress has been made in understanding the elastic contribution~\cite{Lubensky1998,Stark2001,Eskandari2012}.

-The main purpose of the present work has been to demonstrate that even a single component in this mix, the van der Waals force, is complex and can lead to non-trivial consequences.
+The main purpose of the present work has been to demonstrate that another component in this mix, the van der Waals force, becomes anisotropic.
 Due to the complexity of the general problem, only the plane geometry in the nonretarded limit has been analyzed.
 The vdW free energy can be obtained in this case from the spectrum of electromagnetic surface modes relatively easily.
-Unlike previous works, the focus here has been the vdW energy dependence on the inclination angle of the optical axis.
+Unlike previous works, the focus here has been the dependence of vdW energy on the optical axis inclination angle.

-A significant barrier for any realistic calculation of vdW forces is the lack of reliable parameterization of the dielectric function on the entire imaginary frequency axis.
-In liquid crystals, this is further complicated by birefringence and a strong temperature dependence.
-In this paper, a three-oscillator temperature-dependent model of 5CB has been constructed based on the real-frequency data of Wu and co-workers.~\cite{Wu1990,Wu1991,Wu1993,Li2004} More work will be needed to further validate and refine the model presented in Section~\ref{sec:five}.
+A significant barrier for any realistic calculation of vdW forces is the lack of reliable parameterization of the dielectric function over the entire imaginary frequency axis.
+In liquid crystals, this is further complicated by birefringence and strong temperature dependence.
+In this paper, a three-oscillator temperature-dependent model of 5CB has been constructed based on the real-frequency data of Wu and co-workers~\cite{Wu1990,Wu1991,Wu1993,Li2004}.
+More work will be needed to further validate and refine the model presented in section~\ref{sec:five}.